hkania/Bd-Genetic-Assays/README.md

 # Bd-Genetic-Assays
-Eventual open-source project for genetic assays of the amphibian pathogen Bd
+Eventual open-source project for genetic assays of the amphibian pathogen Bd.